dougeby/IntuneDocs/intune/protect/exchange-connector-install.md

 ---

 # Set up the on-premises Intune Exchange connector
 To help protect access to Exchange, Intune relies on an on-premises component that's known as the Microsoft Intune Exchange connector.
-This is also called the *Exchange ActiveSync on-premises connector* in some locations of the Intune console.
+This connector is also called the *Exchange ActiveSync on-premises connector* in some locations of the Intune console.

-The information in this article can help you install and then monitor the Intune Exchange connector.
+The information in this article can help you install and monitor the Intune Exchange connector.
 You can use the connector with your [conditional access policies](conditional-access-exchange-create.md) to allow or block access to your Exchange on-premises mailboxes.

 The connector is installed and runs on your on-premises hardware.
-It's responsible for discovering devices that connect to Exchange, communicating device information to the Intune service, and allowing or blocking devices based on whether the devices are enrolled and compliant.
-These communications are made by using the HTTPS protocol.
+It discovers devices that connect to Exchange, communicating device information to the Intune service.
+The connector allows or blocks devices based on whether the devices are enrolled and compliant.
+These communications use the HTTPS protocol.

-When a device tries to access your on-premises Exchange server, the Exchange connector maps Exchange ActiveSync (EAS) records in Exchange Server to Intune records to check for device enrollment with Intune and compliance with your device's policies.
+When a device tries to access your on-premises Exchange server, the Exchange connector maps Exchange ActiveSync (EAS) records in Exchange Server to Intune records to make sure the device is enrolled with Intune and complies with your device's policies.
 Depending on your conditional access policies, the device can be allowed or blocked.
 For more information, see [What are common ways to use conditional access with Intune?](conditional-access-intune-common-ways-use.md)

 Both *discovery* and *allow and block* operations are done by using standard Exchange PowerShell cmdlets.
 These operations use the service account that's provided when the Exchange connector is initially installed.